buddhadonthavemoney/NEPSENSE/README.md

 priceof -f [path]
 ```
 You can either specify a path or leave it blank.
 If you leave it blank the floorsheet csv file will be
 saved in you current directory.
-The floorsheet file will be saved as floorsheet_todaysdata_weekday.csv
+The floorsheet file will be saved as floorsheet_todaysdate_weekday.csv
 You can do different kind of analysis on the data using the floorsheet.ipynb notebook.

 You can also use my public google collab notebook